 This package and the two following are for sale: the proceeds are for the families of the musicians.
 Apply to me.

-Musilit Concert 1987 – Village music from Nkore, western Uganda. (cassette – produced principally for use by Ugandans), 1988 (Now available on CD)
+Musilit Concert 1987 – Village music from Nkore, western Uganda. (cassette – produced principally for use by Ugandans), 1988 (Now available on CD.
+Apply to me)

 Exploring musical pitch systems”, Bulletin of the UK Chapter of the International Council for Traditional Music, No. 27 Autumn 1990. pp 6-24